zhanghe06/hexagonal_project/README.md

 | uint32 | int(11) unsigned | 4 | 0-4294967295
 | uint64 | bigint(21) unsigned | 8 | 0-18446744073709551615

+Note:
-Note: the mysql type int(M) M indicates the maximum display width, regardless of how much storage space is occupied
+1. the mysql type int(M) M indicates the maximum display width, regardless of how much storage space is occupied
+2. int In a 32-bit system, the same as the uint32.
+In a 64-bit system, the value is the same as uint64

 mysql string type: